akhilesh-balaji/Textylic/README.md

 - 🐞❓ Remove annoying spaces after opened file
 - 💡Add topmost window button
 - 💡Add "Clear Formatting" Button
-- 🦠 Fix Mcafee False Positive (All future releases will be after this has been cleared, as I cannot test without this being cleared)
 - 💡Fix bulleted list tabs (Word wraps don't indent, and were not intended to.)
 - 💡Add hover tooltips